Mahmoud-walid/react-emoji-toggle-button/README.md

 # react-emoji-toggle-button

 A customizable and lightweight React component that lets users pick emojis through a beautiful button-triggered picker.
-Supports light/dark themes, RTL (Arabic), recent emojis, flag emojis, and much more 🚀.
+Supports light/dark themes, (Arabic and English), recent emojis, flag emojis, and much more 🚀.

 ## Features

 - **Customizable**: Easily style the picker to match your application's theme and preferences.
 - **Light/Dark Themes**: Choose between light and dark themes to suit your design.
-- **RTL Support**: Supports Arabic (RTL) language for a seamless user experience.
+- **Arabic and English Support**: Supports 2 languages for a seamless user experience.
 - **Recent Emojis**: Keep track of recently used emojis for quick access.
 - **Flag Emojis**: Supports flag emojis for a more localized experience.
 - **Customizable Sizes**: Adjust the picker's size to fit your design.